drforse/aiogram_oop_framework/README.md

 ```
 python -m aiogram_oop_framework startproject mybot
 ```
-aiogram_oop_framework will create directory with your project create projects in root directory, otherwise you may get in some bugs (but if you are ready to fix it, than it is even better for this framework's future xD)
+aiogram_oop_framework will create directory with your project.

+Create projects in root directory, otherwise you may get in some bugs (but if you are ready to fix it, than it is even better for this framework's future xD)

 ### 2) Create your views in mybot.views directory
 You can create views anywhere inside mybot (but not outside), but preferably in mybot.views or it's subdirectories